 Federal Title IV financial aid payments

-Federal Title IV financial aid is applied directly to your student account.
-Financial Aid is automatically applied to certain charges on your account.
+Federal Title IV financial aid is disbursed directly to your student account and is automatically applied to certain charges on your account.
 These include charges for tuition, allowable fees, and room and board.

-Other charges on your student account, which can include library fines, parking fines, room damage charges, and health service fees, may be covered by financial aid if you authorize the University to use your Title IV aid to pay for all charges billed to your account.
+Other charges on your student account, which can include library fines, parking fines, room damage charges, and health service fees, may be covered by Federal Title IV financial aid if you authorize the University to use this aid to pay for all charges billed to your account.
 You may also limit your Title IV payments to tuition, allowable fees, and room and board charges via CAESAR when you respond to your financial aid award.
-You can change this authorization at any time by notifying the Office of Student Accounts.
+You can change this authorization at any time by notifying the Office of Student Finance.

-All institutional scholarship and grant aid from Northwestern is automatically applied to your student account.
+All institutional scholarship and grant aid from Northwestern is disbursed directly to your student account.

 Outside scholarship checks

-You are required to forward outside scholarship checks to our office so that funds can be applied to your student account.
+You are required to forward outside scholarship checks to our office so that funds can be disbursed directly to your student account.
 Learn more about applying grant & scholarship aid to your student account.